sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse/configuring-immerse-shaders.md

 # Configuring iMMERSE Shaders

-Below will be drop downs for each iMMERSE suite.
+Below there will be drop downs for each tier level of the iMMERSE suite.

 In each iMMERSE suite dropdown there are guides or explanations for each shader: